1851 McIntyre Wall Map of Salem, Massachusetts - in stunning original condition

 Salem

 By 1851, Salem, Massachusetts, was already steeped in maritime history and legacy.
 The once-thriving seaport, which had reached its zenith in the late 18th and early 19th centuries as a hub for whaling and the Far East pepper trade, was facing a decline in maritime commerce.
-This was due to the War of 1812, the 1807 Embargo Act, and new developments in shipbuilding which made Salem's harbor outdated and too shallow.
-Nonetheless, while the harbors were less bustling, reminders of its seafaring prosperity could be seen in its many grand Federal-style mansions lining the streets - testament to the wealth of sea captains and traders.
-The economy shifted to manufacturing, with industrial shoe-making, textiles mills, and leather processing becoming prominent.
+This was due to the War of 1812, the 1807 Embargo Act, and new developments in shipbuilding, which made Salem's harbor outdated and too shallow.
+Nonetheless, while the harbors were less bustling, reminders of its seafaring prosperity could be seen in its many grand Federal-style mansions lining the streets - a testament to the wealth of sea captains and traders.
+The economy shifted to manufacturing, with industrial shoe-making, textile mills, and leather processing becoming prominent.
 The Eastern Railroad Station, opened in 1838, hinted at the industrial changes soon to sweep across the nation.
 Salem's identity as a pivotal port had begun to shift towards a more diversified economy, setting the stage for the Salem of the future.

 Publication History and Census

 This map was compiled by Henry McIntyre and his assistant H. E. B. Taylor.
 It was printed in Philadelphia by F. Kuhl.
-All McIntyre maps are scarce on the market; few were produced and those that survive only appear in a handful of institutional collection.
+All McIntyre maps are scarce on the market; few were produced, and those that survive only appear in a handful of institutional collections.
 His maps, like comparable maps by Francis Walling, were issued by subscription, with only small print runs.
 We are aware of examples at The Leventhal Map Center at Boston Public Library, the Peabody Essex Museum, the Salem Athenaeum, and Harvard.
 Scarce to the market.

 CartographerS